Don't forget them

 More than 1 billion of the world’s poorest people depend on animals for food, transport and livelihoods.

-The message is clear: don’t forget animals in global discussions on disaster risk reduction, disaster plans and investments
+The message has always and remains to be clear: don’t forget animals in global discussions on disaster risk reduction, disaster plans and investments

 Governments and the global disaster response community know that protecting animals helps people rebuild their lives following a disaster.